terms and conditions

 (a) The Proprietor shall mean MaxRock and shall include the Directors and any employee or agent of the Proprietor.
 The Proprietor shall have absolute discretion upon whether to accept the Pupils application for tuition.

-Beginning when the Pupil is accepted for Lessons, all Pupils shall pay a monthly subscription by credit card or at the Proprietor’s discretion an agreed amount in advance.
+Beginning when the Pupil is accepted for Lessons, all Pupils shall pay a termly subscription by credit card or at the Proprietor’s discretion an agreed amount in advance.
 These amounts shall be payable by each Pupil irrespective of the actual usage of the School.

 When a pupil has been enrolled in the School they remain so until formally withdrawn.
 Failure to attend classes does not constitute formal withdrawal.
 Lessons will continue to be charged at the normal rate until written notice has been received & notice period has ended.

-All of MaxRocks lessons are taught on a ‘group lesson’ basis.
+All of MaxRocks Group lessons are taught on a ‘group lesson’ basis.
 There is a minimum of 1 pupil and a maximum of 6 pupils to any group.
 Lessons are 50 minutes in duration.

-Lessons are billed as a fixed monthly fee which is published on our website www.maxrock.co.uk.
+Lessons are billed as a fixed termly fee which is published on our website www.maxrock.co.uk.
 Lessons are attended on an agreed once weekly appointment basis.
 For the purpose of clarity, a lesson booked for a Tuesday at 4pm, will repeat each and every Tuesday thereafter, unless that day falls upon a Bank holiday, or the School is forced to close due to weather conditions or reasons beyond its control.

 Termination of Lessons.